-The ZSSC3026 is available in standard and extended qualification versions.
-For the standard version, ZSSC3026CCxxx, all data sheet specified parameters are guaranteed if not stated otherwise.
+The ZSSC3036 is available in standard and extended qualification IC versions.
+For the standard version ZSSC3036CCxxx, all data specified parameters are guaranteed if not stated otherwise.

-For the extended qualification version, ZSSC3026Clxxx, the MTP's data retention capability over ten years (see Table 1.4) is guaranteed as well as specific testing in order to sort for IC-specific (HTOL-qualified) early failures.
+For the extended qualification version ZSSC3036Clxxx, there is also specific testing in order to sort for IC-specific (HTOL-qualified) early failures.

-6 Ordering Information
+6 Ordering Sales Codes